Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 ![](img/20230525-052558.png)

+**Types of Classifiers**
+There are two types of classifiers
+- **pre-trained classifiers** - Microsoft has created and pre-trained multiple classifiers that you can start using without training them.
+These classifiers appear with the status `Ready to use`.
+- **custom trainable classifiers** - If you have content identification and categorization needs that extend beyond that the pre-trained classifiers cover, you can create and train your own classifiers.

+See [Trainable classifiers definitions](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-tc-definitions?view=o365-worldwide#trainable-classifiers-definitions) for a complete list of trainable classifiers.

 ## When to use Trainable Classifiers
 Classifiers are available to use as a condition for
 - Office auto-labeling with sensitivity labels